A Practical Approach to Interval Refinement for math.h/cmath Functions

+} Propagators for basic floating-point operations are already present in the literature~\cite{BotellaGM06,BagnaraBBCG19TR,BagnaraCGG16IJOC}, and are out of the scope of this paper.
+Moreover, integer variables can also be treated with this approach, by employing appropriate propagators.

-One approach to the solution of such systems is called \emph{interval-based consistency} and it amounts to iteratively narrow the floating-point intervals associated with each variable in a process called \emph{filtering}.
-In the literature on constraint propagation, the unary constraints associated to variables, e.g., intervals, are also called \emph{labels} \cite{Davis87}.
-A \emph{projection} is a function that, given a constraint with $n$ variables and the intervals associated to them, computes a possibly refined interval for one of the variables, i.e., an interval that is tighter than or equal to the original interval associated to that variable.
-For example, considering \verb|z5 = z2 / z4|, the projection over \verb|z5| is called \emph{direct projection} (it goes in the same sense of the TAC assignment it comes from), while the projections over \verb|z2| and \verb|z4| are called \emph{indirect projections}.
-In this variant of constraint propagation, both direct and indirect projections are repeatedly applied in order to refine the intervals associated to the variables.
-We will call \emph{propagator} the entity that computes a projection and possibly refines an interval.
-The application of projections by means of propagators is governed by heuristic algorithms that go beyond the scope of this paper: for our purposes, suffices it to say that, whenever the interval associated to a variable is refined, all the propagators are inserted into a data structure of propagators that are ready to run; heuristics are used to select and remove from the data structure one of the ready propagators, which is then run; if that results into the refinement of the interval of one variable, all the propagators that depend on that variable are inserted into the same data structure, unless they are already present.
-This process continues until one of the intervals becomes empty, in which case propagation can be stopped as unsatisfiability of the given system of constraints has been proved, or the data structure becomes empty, i.e., propagation has reached \emph{quiescence} as no projection is able to infer more information, or propagation is artificially stopped, e.g., because a timeout has expired.
+The application of projections by executing the corresponding propagators is governed by heuristic algorithms that go beyond the scope of this paper.
+For our purposes, it suffices to show Algorithm~\ref{alg:cp}.
+Whenever the interval associated to a variable is refined, all the propagators are inserted into a data structure $Q$ (in our case a FIFO queue) of propagators that are ready to run (line~\ref{alg:cp:init}).
+Heuristics are used to select and remove from the data structure one of the ready propagators (line~\ref{alg:cp:dequeue}), which is then run.
+If that results in the refinement of the interval of one variable, all the propagators that depend on that variable are inserted into the same data structure, unless they are already present (line~\ref{alg:cp:enqueue}).
+This process continues until one of the intervals becomes empty (line~\ref{alg:cp:empty}), in which case propagation can be stopped as unsatisfiability of the given system of constraints has been proved, or the data structure becomes empty ($Q = \emptyset$ at line~\ref{alg:cp:while}), i.e., propagation has reached \emph{quiescence} as no projection is able to infer more information, or propagation is artificially stopped, e.g., because a timeout has expired ($i = i_\mathrm{max}$ at line~\ref{alg:cp:while}).